Our dedicated mortgage advisors in The Hague can help you make sure you never pay more than you need to for your mortgage.

 The housing market is going through extraordinary times in The Hague.
 A house with a garden is becoming scarce and the prices are going through the roof.
 Without guidance is it very hard to get hold of a house in the capital city of the Netherlands.

 The Hague, with its beautiful Binnenhof and beach of Scheveningen, has a lasting appeal on a large group of people.
 Expats often choose to live in The Hague compared to other cities because of its favorable establishment environment.

 There are some typical characteristics worth noticing in the housing market of The Hague:

-- Some of the land belongs to the municipality and you have the it on a long lease.
-In short this means you pay a reimbursement to the local authorities;
+- Some of the ground belongs to the municipality and you have it on a long lease.
+In short, this means you pay a reimbursement to the local authorities;

 - A lot of the apartments have an owners’ association;